Spherical Knot Mosaics: Abstract

 \section{Abstract}

-In this paper we introduce the notion of a spherical knot mosaic where a knot is represented by tiling the surface of an $n \times n \times n$ topological $S^2$ with 11 canonical knot mosaic tiles and show this gives rise to several novel knot (and link) invariants: the spherical mosaic number, spherical tiling number, minimal spherical mosaic tile number, spherical face number, spherical $n$-mosaic face number, and minimal spherical mosaic face number.
-We show examples where this framework is an improvement over classical knot mosaics.
-Furthermore, we explore several bounds involving other classical knot invariants that these spherical mosaic invariants gives rise to.
+In this paper we introduce the notion of a spherical knot mosaic where a knot is represented by tiling the surface of a topological $S^2$ with 11 canonical knot mosaic tiles and show this gives rise to several novel knot (and link) invariants: the spherical mosaic number, spherical tiling number, minimal spherical mosaic tiling number, spherical face number, spherical $n$-mosaic face number, and minimal spherical mosaic face number.
+We show examples where this framework offers an improvement over classical knot mosaics.
+Furthermore, we explore several bounds involving classical knot invariants derived from these spherical mosaic invariants.

 KEYWORDS: knot, knot mosaic, spherical knot mosaic, spherical mosaic number, spherical tiling number, spherical face number